-Natasha Cohen is a fellow in New America’s Cybersecurity Initiative, where she focuses on State, Local, Tribal, and Territorial (SLTT) cybersecurity policy issues.
+Natasha Cohen was a fellow in New America’s Cybersecurity Initiative, where she focused on State, Local, Tribal, and Territorial (SLTT) cybersecurity policy issues.
 She has published on best practices in SLTT cybersecurity governance, national and state compliance and regulation, and economic development.

 She has a background in policy, compliance, risk management, and management consulting, having worked for and advised companies on strategic solutions, regulatory issues, cybersecurity strategy, and operations.
 Her clients included government agencies, Fortune 100 companies, and small to midsize firms operating in the United States and international spheres.